 One of the basic ways of using an online tool like a dictionary is when you’re learning whenever you come across a word you don’t know write it down and look it up.
 This way you keep improving your vocabulary.
 Or try reading Spanish books or texts and highlighting the words you don’t know and then using a dictionary.

 There are online resources like google translate which everyone uses especially on holiday, but there’s also a lot of online dictionaries which are unsung heroes.
 Sites like PONS, dict.cc and Word Reference are really useful.
-Learn more about improving your Spanish with dictionaries in our full blog post.
+Learn more about How to Learn Spanish with a Dictionary in our full blog post.

-You’re now armed with the full power of the internet to tackle learning Spanish.
+Now you’re armed with the full power of the internet to tackle learning Spanish Online.
 The best way to really learn the language is to use a combination of all the online learning we’ve discussed.
 Immerse yourself in Spanish and you’ll find your skills increase in no time!